zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Compare Register                  | RR       |     0C        |   ```CR, R1 R2```                 |     GLE       |

-The results of an algebraic comparison between the contents of register R1 and the word at the effective address are used to set the G, L, or E bits of the CCR as appropriate.
+The results of an algebraic comparison between the contents of register `R1` and the word at the effective address are used to set the `G`, `L`, or `E` bits of the `CCR` as appropriate.
 A _word-addressing exception_ may occur.

 ### 41. C